robertzk/hiprchat/README.md

 # hiprchat

-R console integration with Hipchat
+R console integration with Hipchat.

+The key is an opencpu-like message fetching server running in the background with messages posted during tallbacks (see `?addTaskCallback`).